-(Especially if it has been unoccupied for a long period, eg, overnight)
+(Especially if it has been unoccupied for a long period, e.g. overnight)

-- STOP and LEAVE the area immediately, closing doors behind you - Alert others, evacuate building (follow Evacuation Procedure, pg 8) - From a safe place, CALL 111 and inform the Fire Services there is a suspected GAS LEAK. - Contact campus security and your Building Warden as soon as possible after Emergency Services have been alerted.
+- STOP and LEAVE the area immediately, closing doors behind you - Alert others, evacuate building (follow Evacuation Procedure, page 7) - From a safe place, phone Emergency Services (111) and inform the Fire Services there is a suspected GAS LEAK - Contact your Building Warden as soon as possible after Emergency Services have been alerted.